stlab/better-code/better-code/src/chapter-2-contracts.md

 1. That puts the two things that should correspond—documentation and implementation—next to one another, so you can see when they don't match up.
-People sometimes complain that docs go out of date, but that's kinda the point: without the ability to see that inconsistency, there's no way to know that there's a bug.
+People sometimes complain that docs go out of date, but that's exactly the point: without the ability to see that inconsistency, there's no way to know that there's a bug.

-2. Using comments makes it reasonable to combine the activities of coding and documentation, which—believe it or not—are mutually supportive.
+2. Using comments makes it reasonable to combine the activities of coding and documentation, which are mutually supportive.

-3. IDEs and documentation extractors recognize special three-slash syntax to provide an improved developer experience.
+3. IDEs and documentation extractors recognize special `///` comment syntax to provide an improved developer experience.
 Using the recognized syntax opens the door to other forms of processing in the future.